-KKR's reportable segments are presented prior to giving effect to the allocation of income (loss) between Group Holdings and KKR Holdings and as such represents KKR's business in total.
-Group Holdings' allocable portion of FRE and ENI would be calculated as approximately 30% of the amounts presented less applicable income taxes.
+KKR's reportable segments are presented prior to giving effect to the allocation of income (loss) between KKR and KKR Holdings and as such represents KKR's business in total.
+KKR's allocable portion of FRE and ENI would be calculated as approximately 30% of the amounts presented less applicable income taxes.
 In connection with the Transactions, KKR changed the format of its segment financial information in order to: (i) properly reflect the economic arrangements resulting from the Transactions, and (ii) provide more detail regarding fees and investment income.
+KKR has adjusted its segment financial information for the three and six months ended June 30, 2009 to reflect these changes, where applicable.
+None of these changes impacted economic net income.